A tower connecting gauge groups to string topology: Introduction

 Here $\mc R_M$ is the category of retractive spaces over $M$ and $\mc Sp$ is the category of spectra.
 We will give these functors explicitly in section \ref{mapping}.
 Both $F$ and $L$ are required to be \emph{homotopy functors}, meaning that they send equivalences of spaces to equivalences of spectra.
 Cohen and Jones show that $L$ is the universal approximation of $F$ by an \emph{excisive} homotopy functor, i.e. one that takes each homotopy pushout square

 to a homotopy pullback square

 Such an $L$ takes finite sums of spaces to finite products of spectra.
 This type of analysis is similar in spirit to Goodwillie's homotopy calculus of functors (\cite{calc1}, \cite{calc3}), though it is different in substance because the functors $F$ and $L$ are contravariant.
-Instead, it is more similar to Weiss's embedding calculus (\cite{weiss1999embeddings}, \cite{goodwillie1999embeddings}), though again it is different because $F$ is defined on all spaces and not just manifolds and embeddings.
+It is much more similar to the manifold calculus of Goodwillie and Weiss (\cite{weiss1999embeddings}, \cite{goodwillie1999embeddings}), though again it is subtly different because the functor $F$ has been defined on all spaces, and not just manifolds and embeddings.

 Of course, in homotopy calculus one approximates a functor $F$ by an $n$-excisive functor $P_n F$ for each integer $n \geq 0$.
 These fit into a tower

 and one extracts information about $F$ from the layers